 5. Embrace start-up culture ways

 Horizontal hierarchy, agile decision-making, and rapid prototyping have long been factors in start-up companies’ successes.
 While these things may be new in larger, more established organizations, incorporating bite-sized pieces of these work methods into transformation work can help minimize risk.

-Notice that none of these lessons is focused on technology solutions or data-driven decision-making.
+Notice that none of these lessons is focused on technology solutions or data-driven decision making.
 It starts with having a transformational, growth-oriented mindset that drives a people-first approach.
 These intangibles can be applied as the foundation of your digital transformation work and enable you to fully realize the benefits of the digital technologies you implement.
-While overlooked in favor of concrete solutions, the intangibles of mindset, leadership, and employee engagement are the secret sauce that is key to your organization’s transformation success.
+While overlooked in favor of concrete solutions, the intangibles of mindset, leadership and employee engagement are the secret sauce that are key to your organization’s transformation success.

 If you’re looking for assistance in successfully navigating a transformation, contact Lexico.